ASEAN-Motor-Club/motortown-server-flake/README.md

 You also have to run `steam` at least once before the dedicated server can launch successfully.

 This process can be automated using a oneshot systemd service, which is left as an exercise for the reader.

+## Updating the Dedicated Server

+By default, restarting the service will not update the server.
+To force an update, delete `/var/lib/motortown-server/DedicatedServerConfig.json`, then restart the server.
+The missing file would be detected, which triggers the update.